mufajjul/aml-govsec2020-workshop/README.md

 MlOPs, DS, CSA, and others

-## Requirements
+## Requirements/Prequsite
-Individuals must bring their own subscription.
+**Individuals must bring their own subscription.**

+If you do not have a subscription, you can create a free account by going to this link [free azure account](https://azure.microsoft.com/en-gb/free/search/?&OCID=AID2000125_SEM_Xvn0NgAAAQ0pAAG6:20200629090126:s&msclkid=9c0eb6425d2b1b0b16dee8bba9187880&ef_id=Xvn0NgAAAQ0pAAG6:20200629090126:s&dclid=CLygivWXp-oCFUruUQod3UIHtA)